Staff

 Director, Summer Writers' Conference

-Amy Danzer works at Northwestern University where she manages several master’s programs, including the MA in Writing and MFA in Prose and Poetry programs, directs the Northwestern University Summer Writers’ Conference, and is on One Book One Northwestern’s steering committee.
-She serves on the Board of Directors for the Association for Graduate Liberal Studies Programs, and as President for the Chicago Literary Hall of Fame’s Board of Directors.
+Amy Danzer works at Northwestern University where she manages several master’s programs, including the MA in Writing and MFA in Prose and Poetry programs, directs the Northwestern University Summer Writers’ Conference and the Chicago Printers Row Literary Festival.
+She is on One Book One Northwestern’s steering committee, serves on the Board of Directors for the Association for Graduate Liberal Studies Programs, and as President for the Chicago Literary Hall of Fame’s Board of Directors.
 She was recently named to Newcity’s Lit 50 list.
 On the side, she interviews authors for Los Angeles Review of Books, Newcity, and The Rumpus, at bookstores and literary festivals.
 When Danzer isn’t working, reading, or writing, she’s regularly at live lit events around Chicago, and occasionally shares a story of her own.

 Assistant Director, Summer Writers' Conference